 Cascada de Basaseachic, Mexico

-Located in the Sierra Madre Occidental of Chihuahua, Cascada de Basaseachic is Mexico’s second-highest waterfall at 246 meters (807 feet).
-Despite its impressive height, it receives a fraction of the visitors that go to Mexico’s more famous waterfalls such as Hierve el Agua.
-The falls plunge into a deep canyon accessible only via a demanding 4-kilometer hike with a 300-meter elevation gain.
-The reward is a breathtaking view of the water free-falling into a natural amphitheater of sheer cliff faces.
-Nearby camping and a very basic lodge accommodate those who make the trek.
-The waterfall is part of Basaseachic Falls National Park, a UNESCO designated biosphere reserve that protects rare pine-oak forest and species like the thick-billed parrot.
+Located in the Sierra Madre Occidental mountain range of Chihuahua, Cascada de Basaseachic is Mexico’s second-highest waterfall, plunging 246 meters (807 feet).
+Despite its impressive height, it receives a fraction of the visitors that flock to Mexico’s more famous waterfalls such as Hierve el Agua or Agua Azul.
+The falls cascade into a deep canyon accessible only via a demanding 4-kilometer hike with a 300-meter elevation gain.

 Sipi Falls, Uganda

-In eastern Uganda, on the slopes of Mount Elgon, lies the Sipi Falls complex—three distinct waterfalls that plummet over volcanic cliffs into lush valleys.
-The highest drop is about 100 meters.
+In eastern Uganda, on the slopes of Mount Elgon, lies the Sipi Falls complex, consisting of three distinct waterfalls that plummet over volcanic cliffs into lush valleys.
+The highest drop is approximately 100 meters.
 Unlike many hidden waterfalls that are hard to reach, Sipi Falls is relatively accessible via a two-hour hike from the village of Sipi, but it remains far less visited than Uganda’s famous Murchison Falls National Park or Bwindi Impenetrable Forest.
-The area is known for its coffee plantations, and tours often combine waterfall visits with a coffee tour led by local farmers.
-Hiking the rim of the falls offers panoramic views of the Elgon caldera and the Karamoja plains stretching into Kenya.

 Other Notable Hidden Waterfalls

-- Gullfoss Canyon, Norway (actually in Hafrsfjord) – But we mean the lesser-known Skriðufoss near the town of Selfoss: a narrow cascade that shoots out from a lava tube into a lush gorge.
-Accessed by a short but steep scramble, it rewards with a blue-green pool and rainbow in the spray.
+• Skriðufoss, Iceland – Located near the town of Selfoss, Skriðufoss is a narrow cascade that shoots out from a lava tube into a lush gorge.
+Access requires a short but steep scramble, rewarding visitors with a blue-green pool at the base and frequent rainbows arcing through the mist.
+Less frequented than Iceland’s iconic waterfalls like Gullfoss or Seljalandsfoss, Skriðufoss offers a peaceful retreat for hikers and photographers.

 Planning Your Visit to Hidden Waterfalls